simon360/jest-environment-jsdom-global/README.md

 });
 ```

+## Using JSDOM 16

+If you want to swap `jest-environment-jsdom` for `jest-environment-jsdom-sixteen`, simply install it.

+When `jest-environment-jsdom-global` is able to find the `jest-environment-jsdom-sixteen` package, that package will be used instead of `jest-environment-jsdom`.

 ## Frequently Asked Questions

 ### Why can't I use `Object.defineProperty`?

 Jest's browser environment is based on JSDOM.
 JSDOM used to allow you to use `Object.defineProperty` to update certain properties on `window`; in particular, you could change parts of `window.location`, or `window.top`, as you need to.

 However, in recent versions, JSDOM's API has changed; the preferred way to mock `window.location` and its child properties is to use [`reconfigure`](https://github.com/tmpvar/jsdom#reconfiguring-the-jsdom-with-reconfiguresettings).
-Jest is using version 11 of JSDOM as of Jest 22; as a result, tests that used `Object.defineProperty` may no longer work on certain properties of `window`.
+JSDOM 11 became the default in Jest 22 (JSDOM 15 as of Jest 25); as a result, tests that used `Object.defineProperty` may no longer work on certain properties of `window`.

 Currently, Jest does not expose the JSDOM `reconfigure` method inside test suites.
 The `jest-environment-jsdom-global` package is meant to solve this problem: it adds `jsdom` as a global, so you can reconfigure it within your tests.